Internships and Job Opportunities

 Graduate Program Internships

-Candidates for the master's in Art History and Museum Studies are required to take FAH 289 Museum Internship and will receive credit.
+Candidates for the Master in Art History and Museum Studies are required to take FAH 289 Museum Internship and will receive credit.

 Students may wish to contact the Tufts University Art Galleries.
-The Galleries offers graduate assistantships, Museum Studies Program internships, and volunteer opportunities in its "Voice Your Vision!" guide program.
+The Galleries offers graduate fellowships, Museum Studies Program internships, and other opportunities.